-Last night, Andrea won her race for a seat on Minneapolis’ city council.
-She will be the first openly transgender Black woman to serve in public office anywhere in the United States.
+Andrea won her race for a seat on Minneapolis’ city council and became the first openly transgender Black woman to serve in public office anywhere in the United States.

 Running for: Minneapolis (MN) City Council, Ward 8

 Party affiliation: Democrat